 Aimee McPherson's purported disappearance while swimming near Ocean Park becomes a major news story.
 She mysteriously reappears, however, weeks late in Arizona.
 The Spanish language newspaper La Opinion is first published.
 The new Los Angeles Central Library opens.

 Los Angeles is found to have the eighth highest suicide rate among large U.S. cities in the nation, at 23.6 suicide deaths per 100,000 residents.
-The San Francisquito Dam bursts, tragically taking 400 lives in the resulting flood.
+The St. Francis Dam bursts in San Francisquito Canyon, tragically taking more than 500 lives in the resulting flood and causing $7 million in property damage ($115 million worth in 2022).
+It is the deadliest American engineering disaster in the 20th century.
 The new Los Angeles city hall is opened.
 A daily air link between Los Angeles and San Francisco opens for passengers.
 The Metropolitan Water District of Southern California is established by charter cities Beverly Hills, Burbank, Compton, Fullerton, Glendale, Long Beach, Los Angeles, Pasadena, San Marino, Santa Monica, Torrance, Anaheim and Santa Ana.
 The Hotel Sommerville (renamed Dunbar Hotel in 1929), a popular center for African Americans, is opened on Central Avenue by Dr. John Sommerville (who, with wife Vada Watson, were the first African Americans to graduate from the USC School of Dentistry).
 The hotel hosts the first national convention of the NAACP in the west.
 Christine Sterling begins the restoration of Olvera Street.
 The Henry E. Huntington Library opens to the public.
 The first Mickey Mouse cartoon is made.
 The Los Angeles City Council selects 640 acres of a former wheat, barley, and lima bean field as the location for the new City of Los Angeles Airport.
 The property is first named Mines Field for real estate agent William W. Mines who arranges the deal.
 The airport is composed of dirt strips with no buildings.
+Filipinos establish Filipino American Christian Fellowship in Los Angeles.